anneglienke/stitch-etl-test/README.md

  - `time_utc` - time field (%H:%i:%s) created from `datetime` to facilitate time aggregations.
  - `median_sentiment` - represents the numeric `median` field with text values such as 'positive','neutral','negative'.
 It was created to facilitate categorical analysis.

-Some fields were not included in the BI Analysts query:
- - `_sdc_batched_at`, `_sdc_received_at`, `_sdc_sequence`, `_sdc_table_version` - these are added by Stitch to monitor the load, most likely not useful for BI Analysts.
- - `last` - according to SentiCrypt documentation, "this is not very useful and primarily for debugging", so it's also most likely not useful for BI Analysts.

 <br />

 ## Future improvements